grey-software/org/faq/README.md

 ## How do I join Grey Software?

+### Join our community

-You can join as an apprentice on a project, where you get to work as a software engineer, designer, or product owner under a mentor.
+We host an active community on Discord, where we community.grey.software You can join as an apprentice on a project, where you get to work as a software engineer, designer, or product owner under a mentor.

 ## Is Grey Software only for Software Engineers?

+Not at all!

-Software engineers write the code behind Grey Software’s apps, but designers and product owners are integral to the software development process.
+Software engineers write the code behind Grey Software’s apps, but designers, product owners, and researchers are integral to our software development process.

 ## How can I volunteer for Grey Software?

+Join community.grey.software and select the volunteer role!

+You'll receive a form that will guide you through the next steps, and after contributing to the org, you'll be able to generate a PDF/HTML report of your contributions at grey.software/report-card

 ## Why is Grey Software a not-for-profit organization?

-Grey Software’s founder established the organization around a mission to build the software ecosystem of the future.
-It was important to ensure that the organization’s future profits went towards this mission instead of the pockets of shareholders.
+Grey Software was founded around a mission to build the software ecosystem of the future.

+To ensure that the organization’s future revenues went towards our mission instead of the pockets of shareholders, we founded the organization as a not-for-profit.

 ## What is Grey Software’s vision?